androphic/xincrol/README.md

 Those solutions are very CPU and memory consuming.
 At the same time there are millions of SW applications which are seriously require URNGs.
 Some examples of such applications:
-Video and Image Effects
+Video and Image Effects,
-Encryption
+Encryption,
-Steganography
+Steganography, Machine learning.
 All kinds of unique but secure (not serial) IDs (ex. any website with big DB) Random serial numbers for money bills, car license plates, airplane part numbers etc.
-MP3 player playlist shuffling
+MP3 player playlist shuffling.
-Playing Cards shuffling for Casinos
+Playing Cards shuffling for Casinos.
 Absolutely every Computer game needs unique randomization ASCII to ASCII encryption/decryption
 Random memory or disk space addressing